What causes cystitis?

 What if I don't feel any better?

-Trimethoprim is effective in most cases, and is therefore usually prescribed straight away, without sending urine off to identify which bacteria are present.
+Nitrofurantoin or Trimethoprim are effective in most cases, and are therefore usually prescribed straight away, without sending urine off to identify which bacteria are present.
 However, if it is going to work, it will do so quickly.
 If your symptoms do not improve after 48 hours, it is worth seeing your doctor face-to-face.
-The bacteria which are causing your infection could be resistant to trimethoprim.
+The bacteria which are causing your infection could be resistant to nitrofurantoin or trimethoprim.
 Sending a urine sample to the local lab for microscope examination and culture will establish whether there is a bacterial cause, and if so which antibiotics will be effective.
 This test is performed in cases where treatment has not helped.
-In the meantime (it takes 2 days from when the sample is received) another antibiotic can be prescribed, such as ciprofloxacin, norfloxacin, ofloxacin, co-amoxiclav and nitrofurantoin.
+In the meantime (it takes 2 days from when the sample is received) another antibiotic can be prescribed, such as ciprofloxacin, norfloxacin, ofloxacin, and co-amoxiclav.

-Will trimethoprim stop my contraceptive pill from working?
+Will antibiotics stop my contraceptive pill from working?

 No, previously it was advised that antibiotics interfere with the pill.
 Now it is understood that the only antibiotics that decrease the function of the pill are rifampicin and rifabutin (used to treat tuberculosis and meningitis).

-Can I drink alcohol if I'm on trimethoprim?
+Can I drink alcohol if I'm on antibiotics?

-Yes, alcohol does not interact with trimethoprim.
+Yes, alcohol does not interact with modern antibiotics.
 Of course while your body is fighting an infection it is best that you do not compound unwellness by intoxication.
 There are certain antibiotics, namely metronidazole or tinidazole, which when taken with alcohol can result in an unpleasant reaction with abdominal pain, vomiting, flushing and headaches.
 These medications are used against anaerobic bacteria or micro-organisms called protozoa, which are not normally the cause of urinary infections.
 However, they can cause some dental, gut and vaginal infections.